On a gap in the proof of the generalised quantum Stein's lemma and its consequences for the reversibility of quantum resources: Comments on other results

 Another result concerning the asymptotic behaviour of entangled states is the fact that the distance of any entangled state from the set of separable states necessarily goes to $1$ in the many-copy limit; specifically, for any $\rho \notin \SEP$,

-As discussed in the original work of Beigi and Shor~\cite{beigi_2010}, this result can be considered to be a consequence of the fact that all entangled states are distillable under non-entangling operations, which we have recovered in our Proposition~\ref{pseudo_Stein_entanglement_prop}.
+The above identity~\eqref{Beigi_Shor} shows, for instance, that the set of states with positive partial transpose cannot provide a good approximation to the set of separable states asymptotically.
+As discussed in the original work of Beigi and Shor~\cite{beigi_2010}, this result can be considered to be a consequence of the fact that all entangled states are distillable under non-entangling operations, which is in turn a consequence of the generalised quantum Stein's lemma.
+However, we have already seen in our Proposition~\ref{pseudo_Stein_entanglement_prop} that this distillability can be recovered using a different approach.
 In fact, \cite{beigi_2010} already gave an alternative proof of~\eqref{Beigi_Shor} that does not use the generalised quantum Stein's lemma or the distillability properties of entanglement, so this finding is unaffected.
-The above identity~\eqref{Beigi_Shor} shows, for instance, that the set of states with positive partial transpose cannot provide a good approximation to the set of separable states asymptotically.

 There are also results in the literature that ostensibly rely on the findings of~\cite{Brandao2010}, but they actually only use the fact that

 This is the case, for instance, for the result on disentanglement cost of quantum states~\cite{berta_2018}.
 We reiterate that the relation \eqref{eq:dmax_regularised} is still true; the proof of this fact in~\cite{BrandaoPlenio2} can be verified not to require the generalised quantum Stein's lemma to hold, and an alternative proof can be found in~\cite{datta_2009-2}.
 This applies also to more general resource theories under Axioms~1--5 as stated in Section~\ref{general_resources_sec}.